pi-rewind-hook

 /branchin pi - Select a message to branch from

-- Choose a restore option:
+- Choose a restore option

 For messages from the current session:

-| Option | Files | Conversation | |--------|-------|--------------| | Restore all (files + conversation) | Restored | Reset to that point | | Conversation only (keep current files) | Unchanged | Reset to that point | | Code only (restore files, keep conversation) | Restored | Unchanged |
+| Option | Files | Conversation | |--------|-------|--------------| | Restore all (files + conversation) | Restored | Reset to that point | | Conversation only (keep current files) | Unchanged | Reset to that point | | Code only (restore files, keep conversation) | Restored | Unchanged | | Undo last file rewind | Restored to before last rewind | Unchanged |

 For messages from before the current session (uses resume checkpoint):

-| Option | Files | Conversation | |--------|-------|--------------| | Restore to session start (files + conversation) | Restored to session start | Reset to that point | | Conversation only (keep current files) | Unchanged | Reset to that point | | Restore to session start (files only, keep conversation) | Restored to session start | Unchanged |
+| Option | Files | Conversation | |--------|-------|--------------| | Restore to session start (files + conversation) | Restored to session start | Reset to that point | | Conversation only (keep current files) | Unchanged | Reset to that point | | Restore to session start (files only, keep conversation) | Restored to session start | Unchanged | | Undo last file rewind | Restored to before last rewind | Unchanged |

 Resumed Sessions

-When you resume a session (pi --resume), the hook creates a resume checkpoint.
+When you resume a session (pi --resume), the extension creates a resume checkpoint.
 If you branch to a message from before the current session, you can restore files to the state when you resumed (not per-message granularity, but a safety net).

 Examples